IBM-Cloud/docs/openwhisk/openwhisk_feeds.md

 ## Implementing Feeds with Polling

-It is possible to set up an {{site.data.keyword.openwhisk_short}} *action* to poll a feed source entirely within OpenWhisk, without the need to stand up any persistent connections or external service.
+It is possible to set up an {{site.data.keyword.openwhisk_short}} *action* to poll a feed source entirely within {{site.data.keyword.openwhisk_short}}, without the need to stand up any persistent connections or external service.

 For feeds where a webhook is not available, but do not need high-volume or low latency response times, polling is an attractive option.